Introducing VoltDB v5.1!

 - Apache Kafka Connector

 VoltDB’s Apache Kafka Export, paired with the Kafka importer utility, allows developers to build applications in which VoltDB can both transact on incoming Kafka messages and also deliver data and alerts to Kafka feeds down stream, enabling VoltDB applications to analyze and make decisions on data in the moment.
+For more on Kafka connectors for VoltDB, click here.

 Apache Kafka is a persistent, high performance, distributed message queue/service.
 Kafka is highly available, partitions (or shards) messages, and is simple and efficient to use.
 Useful for serializing and multiplexing streams of data, Kafka provides "at least once" delivery, and gives clients (subscribers) the ability to rewind and replay streams.